United Nations University Institute in Macau

-The United Nations University Institute in Macau, formerly the United Nations University International Institute for Software Technology (UNU-IIST; 聯合國大學國際軟件技術研究所; Portuguese: Instituto Internacional para Tecnologia de Programação da Universidade das Nações Unidas) and then United Nations University Institute on Computing and Society (UNU-CS; 聯合國大學計算與社會研究所), is a United Nations University global think tank conducting research and training on digital technologies for sustainable development, encouraging data-driven and evidence-based actions and policies to achieve the Sustainable Development Goals.
+The United Nations University Institute in Macau, formerly the United Nations University International Institute for Software Technology (UNU-IIST; 聯合國大學國際軟件技術研究所; Portuguese: Universidade das Nações Unidas – Instituto Internacional de Tecnologia do Software) and then United Nations University Institute on Computing and Society (UNU-CS; 聯合國大學計算與社會研究所), is a United Nations University global think tank conducting research and training on digital technologies for sustainable development, encouraging data-driven and evidence-based actions and policies to achieve the Sustainable Development Goals.
 UNU-Macau is located in Macau, China.

 History

 During 1987–1989, United Nations University conducted two studies regarding the need for a research and training centre for computing in the developing nations.
 The studies led to the decision of the Council of the UNU to establish in Macau the United Nations University International Institute for Software Technology (UNU-IIST), which was founded on 12 March 1991 and opened its door in July 1992.
 UNU-IIST was created following the agreement between the UN, the governments of Macau, Portugal, and China.

 The Macau authorities also supplied the institute with its office premises, located in a heritage building Casa Silva Mendes, and subsidize fellow accommodation.

 As part of the United Nations, the institute was to address the pressing global problems of human survival, development and welfare by international co-operation, research and advanced training in software technology.

 After the Transfer of sovereignty over Macau, UNU-IIST lost some level of visibility.